duynguyenbut1996/webrtcsocketio/README.md

-# web

-# WebRTC Experimentation

-Build a WebRTC and Experimentation a learn with Socket.io
+WebRTC Experimentation

+This repository is trying to build a sample webRTC application to demonstrate demo feattures of the application

 How to run